mikeoc61/Rubrik_py/README.md

 # Rubrik_py

-Repository for Python programs which interact with the Rubrik console
+Repository for Python programs which interact with the Rubrik CDM APIs